In the Gig Economy, Customers are Complicit in Labor Exploitation

 Behind the scenes of a bad rating

 To understand what really happens when a worker gets a bad rating, we need to understand the intricate relationship between ratings and the data collected by service aggregators.
 An emerging critique says that data is the missing piece in conversations about platform labor.
-Bama Athreya, an expert on technology and labor from Laudes Foundation, explains how the terms and conditions of work are being defined, ultimately, through platforms’ large-scale collection of data.
+Bama Athreya, an expert on technology and labor from The Open Society Foundations, explains how the terms and conditions of work are being defined, ultimately, through platforms’ large-scale collection of data.
 The effects of this are manifold: worker-customer relationships are attenuated and customers are distanced from the consequences for their actions.

 “A negative rating will get factored into an algorithm, and now here’s where this all gets abstracted,” she explains.
 Rather than the consequences for a bad rating being attributable to the customer, “the algorithm will be responsible for whatever punitive measures are taken against the worker… [customers don’t feel] responsible for the impact that [their] actions have had,” Athreya illustrates.